Ekron Royal Dedicatory Inscription: Discovery

 The inscription was discovered in the Albright Institute of Archaeological Research Tel Miqne excavations of Ekron led by Seymour Gitin and Trude Dothan.

 The inscription is one of the primary documents for establishing the chronology of events relating to the end of the late biblical period, especially a possible late history of the Philistines.
 The inscription has therefore been referred to as one of the most important archaeological finds of the 20th century in Israel.

 Translation

-The text is written from right-to-left in the style and dialect of Phoenician inscriptions from Byblos.
+The text is written from right-to-left in a style and dialect similar to Phoenician inscriptions from Byblos.
 It has been transcribed and translated as: